SatalBill/__react-native-auth-system/README.md

 # react-native-auth-system

-#### This is a ready to use login system app/boilerplate with full redux integration to get your project started.
+#### This is ready to use login system app/boilerplate with full redux integration to get your project started.

 #### Note: works best with a Node JS backend.